-- 1.22 Sustainability Appraisal (SA) is a statutory process integrated into the preparation of all aspects of the Carlisle District Local Plan.
-The process measures the potential impacts of the Plan on a range of economic, social and environmental considerations, and includes the requirements of Strategic Environmental Assessment legislation. - 1.23 At the Issues and Options stage, the Plan was subject to a scoping SA.
-The results of this exercise were used to inform the preparation of this Preferred Option document.
-Furthermore all policies and proposals in the Preferred Options Local Plan have been subject to SA and where appropriate changes made to incorporate SA recommendations.
-Where the recommendations have not been incorporated into the Plan an explanation is provided. - 1.24 The detailed SA appraisal will be published on the Councils website for consultation concurrently with this stage of the Plan.
+1.23 Sustainability Appraisal (SA) is a statutory process integrated into the preparation of all aspects of the Carlisle District Local Plan.
+The process measures the potential impacts of the Plan on a range of economic, social and environmental considerations, and includes the requirements of Strategic Environmental Assessment legislation.

+- 1.24 At the First Stage Preferred Options, the Plan was subject to a draft SA.
+This has been reviewed and updated to include the new sites that have since been selected as Preferred Options and new Policies that have been created in response to the consultation.
+This results of this exercise is evident within the Second Stage Draft Sustainability Appraisal.
+All policies and proposals in the Preferred Options Local Plan have been subject to SA and, where appropriate, changes made to incorporate SA recommendations.
+Where the recommendations have not been incorporated into the Plan an explanation is provided. - 1.25 The detailed SA appraisal will be published on the Councils website for consultation concurrently with this stage of the Plan.

-Habitat Regulation Assessment
+Habitat Regulation Appraisal

-1.25 Habitats Regulation Assessment (HRA) is integral to the development of land use plans such as the Carlisle Local Plan as it provides a statutory process to assess the potential impact on Natura 2000 sites.
-Natura 2000 sites are of exceptional importance in respect of rare, endangered or vulnerable natural habitats and species within Europe: they include Special Protection Areas (SPAs) designated under the European Union 'Wild Birds' Directive; Special Areas of Conservation

-(SACs) designated under the EU 'Habitats Directive'; European Marine Sites (EMS) and Ramsar Sites.
+- 1.26 Habitats Regulation Appraisal (HRA) is integral to the development of land use plans such as the Carlisle Local Plan as it provides a statutory process to assess the potential impact on Natura 2000 sites.
+Natura 2000 sites are of exceptional importance in respect of rare, endangered or vulnerable natural habitats and species within Europe: they include Special Protection Areas (SPAs) designated under the European Union 'Wild Birds' Directive; Special Areas of Conservation (SACs) designated under the EU 'Habitats Directive'; European Marine Sites (EMS) and Ramsar Sites.
 As the Habitats Directive applies the precautionary principle, plans can only be adopted if no adverse impact on the integrity of site(s) in question is proven.
-To ascertain this a Screening Assessment, followed by an Appropriate Assessment, where necessary, will be undertaken.

-1.26 In order to comply with the requirements of the Habitat Regulations a Screening Assessment was undertaken at the Issues and Options stage of the Core Strategy.
-This not only informed the Screening Assessment of the Preferred Options, but also identified areas that would require Appropriate Assessment.
-The draft Final HRA Report which accompanies this Plan presents the Screening and Appropriate Assessment of its policies and allocations.
+To ascertain this a Screening Assessment, (the Habitats Regulations Appraisal) followed by an Appropriate Assessment, where necessary, will be undertaken. - 1.27 In order to comply with the requirements of the Habitat Regulations a Screening Assessment was undertaken at the Issues and Options stage of the Core Strategy.
+This not only informed the HRA of the Preferred Options, but also identified areas that would require Appropriate Assessment.
+The draft HRA Report which accompanies this Second Stage Preferred Options has been submitted to Natural England for comment.